The interior structure of rotating black holes 2. Uncharged black holes: Boundary conditions

 The angular components of the momenta of the collisionless streams are sub-dominant during inflation and collapse.
 As seen in \S\ref{inflationnextorder}, the evolution of the inflationary exponent $\xi$ and horizon function $\Deltax$, and of the radial components of the collisionless energy-momentum, are unaffected by angular motions until angular motions become important, at which point the solution fails, which happens when the geometry has collapsed to exponentially tiny scale.
 As far as the radial solution is concerned, a sufficient condition for conformal separability to hold is the condition~(\ref{Npminit}) on the density of the accretion flow.
 If however the Einstein equations are required to hold also for the sub-dominant radial-angular components of the collisionless energy-momentum, which is a more stringent constraint on conformal separability, then the angular components of the tetrad-frame momenta of the ingoing and outgoing collisionless streams must be as given by equation~(\ref{ppm}).
 The corresponding Hamilton-Jacobi parameters $P^\pm_k$ are given by equation~(\ref{Ppm}).
 The condition~(\ref{Ppm}) prescribes that the angular components of the Hamilton-Jacobi parameters $P^\pm_k$ do not vanish, but rather vary in the given fashion with latitude $y$.

 Equation~(\ref{Ppm}) requires that the collisionless streams have some net motion in the angular $y$ direction.
 One might perhaps have anticipated that conformally stationary flow might require that each particle in the collisionless stream fall along a surface of constant latitude $y$, which would happen if $\Py$ for each particle were identically zero.
 Trajectories at constant $y$ occur when $\Py$ is not only zero but also an extremum with respect to variation of $x$ or $y$ at fixed constants of motion $E$, $L$, $\KCarter$.
 In fact equation~(\ref{Ppm}) shows that the required $\Py$ is not zero.
-That the collisionless streams must have some angular $y$ motion can be attributed to the fact that surfaces of constant conformal factor $\rho$ do not coincide with surfaces of constant radius $x$.

 \ingoingconditionfig